Blog

 Scaling curriculum implementation takes time and persistence.
 A robust model recognizes distinct phases of growth:

-- The Consensus Phase (Year 0): Building the enabling conditions; a phase when stakeholders agree on the vision before a single book is opened.
+- The Consensus Phase (Year 0): Building the enabling conditions; a phase when stakeholders agree on the vision before students experience a single lesson.

 - The Immersion Phase: Utilizing student-hat experiences where educators navigate the curriculum as learners.
 This builds the empathy and content knowledge necessary to handle the productive struggle students will eventually face.